AndersFelde/Django-template/README.md

 ### Rename your project

 > Not tested after adding models!
+Make sure to do it early in the project
 ```
 python rename.py oldName newName
 ```